vilisimo/ads/README.md

 With exception of JUnit for Java code, there are no other dependencies.
 * For Python examples, 3.6.0+ version should be used, although in same cases lower versions will be sufficient.
-* For Java code, Java 8 was utilized.
-Code is written in plain Java with exception for [JUnit 4.12](http://junit.org/junit4/), which is used for tests.
+* For Java code, Java 8 was used.
+Code was written in plain Java with an exception of [JUnit 4.12](http://junit.org/junit4/), which is used for tests.